-There are many over the counter CBD-based drugs/ medications on the market for medicinal purposes, but there is only one CBD prescription drug that is regulated by the FDA.
-Epidiolex[TM] is a prescription CBD-based drug for seizures in young children, which is manufactured by G.W.
+There are many over the counter CBD-based drugs/medications on the market for medicinal purposes, but there is only one CBD prescription drug that is regulated by the FDA.
+EpidiolexM is a prescription CBD-based drug for seizures in young children, which is manufactured by G.W.
 Pharmaceuticals.
 And, because it a prescription drug, it is regulated according to USP Chapter 232/233 in the US and to ICH Q3D guidelines in the ROW for 24 elemental impurities Permitted Daily Exposure (PDE) limits.
 However, as the elemental impurities are not listed on the Epidiolex label, the only evidence I could find that indicates the level of heavy metals in the product is with regard to the company's patent application for their cannabis extraction process (62).
-A summary of its production/extraction protocol is shown below, which uses CO, with subcritical fluid extraction conditions at a temperature of 10° C. and a pressure of 60 bar.
+A summary of its production/extraction protocol is shown below, which uses $CO_2$ with sub-critical fluid extraction conditions at a temperature of 10° C. and a pressure of 60 bar.
 On further investigation of the patent, the final heavy metal content is in the order of 20 ppm, although they do not mention what individual heavy metals this represents.

-- Botanical raw material (dried cannabis) is decarboxylated by heating to approximately 105°C for 15 minutes, followed by approximately 145°C for a minimum of 55 minutes for THCA and 90 minutes for CBDA (Note: refer to the earlier section on decarboxylation). - Extraction with liquid food grade carbon dioxide (CO2) for up to 10 hours. - Sub critical extraction conditions: approximately 60 bar pressure at 10°C - Removal of CO, by depressurization to recover crude extract - Winterization of crude extract by dissolution in ethanol followed by chilling solution (-20°C up to 52 hours) to precipitate unwanted lipids

-- and waxes - Removal of unwanted waxy material by cold filtration (20 μm filter) - Removal of ethanol and water from the filtrate by thin film evaporation under reduced pressure (60°C with vapor at 40°C - 172 mbar and 72 mbar) - Final botanical drug substance (CBD extract) stored at -20°C.
+- Botanical raw material (dried cannabis) is decarboxylated by heating to approximately 105°C for 15 minutes, followed by approximately 145°C for a minimum of 55 minutes for THCA and 90 minutes for CBDA (Note; refer to part 3 for information on decarboxylation). - Extraction with liquid food grade carbon dioxide (CO2) for up to 10 hours. - Sub critical extraction conditions: approximately 60 bar pressure at 10°C - Removal of CO2 by depressurization to recover crude extract - Winterization of crude extract by dissolution in ethanol followed by chilling solution (-20°C up to 52 hours) to precipitate unwanted lipids and waxes - Removal of unwanted waxy material by cold filtration (20 μm filter) - Removal of ethanol and water from the filtrate by thin film evaporation under reduced pressure (60°C with vapor at 40°C 172 mbar and 72 mbar) - Final botanical drug substance (CBD extract) stored at -20°C.

-By reading through the entire patent, the
+By reading through the entire patent, the following text gives their reasoning for using this extraction procedure.

+"....the density of sub-critical $CO_2$ is low, and remains low even as pressure is increased until the critical point of the system is reached.
+Thus, whilst the solvating power of sub-critical $CO_2$ is reduced, a high degree of selectivity can be achieved, as only the most soluble components are efficiently dissolved by the $CO_2$ ; in this case the cannabinoid fraction.
 The result is the production of a relatively simple extract containing, as well as the cannabinoids, only a limited number of non-target compounds (inc. heavy metals), many of which can be removed relatively easily by a simple winterization clean-up step.
-In contrast, at higher temperatures there is a significant increase in the density of the CO, as it now exists in a supercritical fluid state.
-This has the effect of greatly increasing the solvating power of the solvent, which whilst generally advantageous in that
+In contrast, at higher temperatures there is a significant increase in the density of the $CO_2$ as it now exists in a supercritical fluid state.
+This has the effect of greatly increasing the solvating power of the solvent, which whilst generally advantageous in that more cannabinoids are solubilized, thereby giving high yields, in fact proves disadvantageous because the decreased selectivity of the more powerful solvent results in increased solubility of a range of non-target compounds which makes the resulting extract more difficult to purify."